rust-unofficial/patterns/intro.md

 In software development, we often come across problems that share similarities regardless of the environment they appear in.
-Although the implementation details are crucial to solve the task at hand, we may abstract from these particularities to find some nugget of valuable practices that have a more general application.
+Although the implementation details are crucial to solve the task at hand, we may abstract from these particularities to find the common practices that are generically applicable.

 Design patterns are a collection of reusable tried and tested solutions to recurring problems in engineering.
 They make our software more modular, maintainable, and extensible.
 Moreover, these patterns provide a common language for developers to use, making them